 The Girl Scout History Project is operated by historian and political scientist Ann Robertson.
 It is independent of the Girl Scout Council of the Nation’s Capital although blog posts often feature events or memorabilia from the Nation’s Capital collection.

-The Girl Scout Council of the Nation’s Capital established an Archives and History Committee in 1983 to acquire, develop, and maintain archival collections to ensure the preservation of materials which document the founding, development, organization, management, and achievements of the Girl Scout Council of the Nation’s Capital.
+The Girl Scout Council of the Nation’s Capital established an Archives and History Committee in 1983 to acquire, develop, and maintain archival collections to ensure the preservation of materials which document the founding, development, organization, management, and achievements of the Girl Scout Council of the Nation’s Capital and its legacy councils.

-The all-volunteer committee meets in Frederick on Tuesdays.
-Programs are held on weekends and the Frederick Center is open for visitors on Sunday afternoons.
+The all-volunteer History Team meets in Frederick on Thursdays.
+Programs are held on weekends and the Frederick Center is open for visitors

-Want to join the committee?
+Want to join the Team?
+Request a program?
+Borrow vintage uniforms?
 Have a donation or a mystery item to identify?
-Contact archives@gscnc.org or committee chair Ann Robertson.

 1. When will more workshops be offered?
 What weekend each month is it opened?